General-Software-Inc-Open-Projects/dataries-eureka-docker/README.md

 # Description

 This image was created with the intention of achieving an easier deployment of Eureka Server component on Docker.
 We are not associated with Netflix OSS in anyway.
-You can find the official docker image [here](https://hub.docker.com/r/netflixoss/eureka).

 # Quick reference